 This blog has been written and provided courtesy of Jodi Joseph Asiag – Head of Content & Communications at otonomo.

-xyzt.ai recently co-hosted a webinar with otonomo, where we showed our visual analytics platform and how to gain insight from location and traffic data.
+xyzt.ai co-hosted a webinar with connected car data company, otonomo, where we showed our visual analytics platform and how data analysts and data providers alike can gain insight from location and traffic data.
 Bart Adams, CTO of xyzt.ai, kicked off the webinar by explaining the value of traffic data analysis in managing traffic congestion.

 Taking a Deep Dive Into LA Traffic

 Adams pointed out that with connected cars, every car is a sensor with the ability to transmit real-time traffic data.
-LA, a massive metropolis with over 8M cars, performs only 6000 annual traffic counts.
-He then highlighted the significant potential benefits from using connected vehicle data for traffic management, among them fewer logistical problems and lower costs than infrastructure sensors.
+LA, a massive metropolis with over 8M cars, performs only 6,000 annual traffic counts.
+He then highlighted the significant potential benefits of using connected vehicle data for traffic management, among them fewer logistical problems and lower costs than infrastructure sensors.

-5 Tips to be a Traffic Data Analyst Rockstar
+5 Tips to be a Traffic Data Rockstar

 |1.
 Choose traffic data that moves within the traffic flow||• Use Legrangian mechanics |